 - How will the insurance industry evolve now after Hurricane Maria?

-- What advice does Raymond and Ruben have for Puerto Rican insurance agents?
+- What advice do Raymond and Ruben have for Puerto Rican insurance agents?

 - When Hurricane Maria hit, people had to go back to basics to survive without electricity and other basic necessities.

-- Open your eyes and ears for opportunities that arise during crisis.
+- Open your eyes and ears for opportunities that arise during a crisis.

 - There are incredible opportunities for entrepreneurs in Puerto Rico with the Act 20 tax incentive.

 Ruben A. Gely-Ortiz